 Once you’ve vacuumed your pillows, you might want to spot clean if there are visible marks.
 This can be done with a regular dish towel and a mild soap solution.
 Gently scrub out the stains, taking extra care with foam pillows as you don’t want them to tear.

 Spot cleaning blood out of a pillow is a bit different.
-If this happens, clean them similar to how you’d wash blood out of a sheet.
+If this happens, clean them similar to how to get blood out of sheets.

 While memory foam can be a lifesaver for some during the night, they need a little extra TLC when it comes to cleaning.
 Avoid the washer and instead opt for hand-washing or vacuuming and spot treating.
-Hand-washing is best done by filling your bathtub with water and a mild, low suds detergent.
-Submerge the pillow and allow the water and soap solution to seep all the way through.
+Hand-washing is best done by filling your bathtub with water and a low suds, mild detergent.
+Submerge the pillow and allow the water and laundry detergent solution to seep all the way through.
 Rinsing can be done the same way.

 Allow your pillows to dry completely before using them again.
 If you’re unsure if your pillow is thoroughly dry, follow the age-old saying, “it’s better to be safe than sorry,” and let it dry out longer.
 If you do end up using a wet or damp pillow, you risk mildew.